pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 A transformation is said to be **linear** if the origin stays at the same location, and the grid lines remain evenly spaced and parallel to each other.

 What are the new coordinates of a point $V$, after a linear transformation?
 It turns out that we only need to record where the basis vectors land after the transformation.
-The *transformed* $V$ is simply the same linear combination of the *transformed* basis vectors.
+The *transformed* $V$ is the same linear combination of the *transformed* basis vectors.

 **Example**